 How to Grow Japanese Anemones

-Japanese anemones are a late summer flowering perennial.
+Japanese anemones are a late summer flowering shade tolerant perennial.
 They have saucer like flowers in shades of pink, white and cream and many varieties offered for sale are tall, 75cms plus ideal for planting towards the back of a boarder.
 Once established, Japanese anemones are easy to grow and maintenance free.
 Their leaves are almost silky in appearance, and they are long flowering from August through to October.

 Where to plant Japanese Anemones

-Once established, Japanese anemones can be a little invasive, although not seriously so in most UK growing conditions.
-Once planted, it is preferable not to move them as they dislike being disturbed.
 It can take a little time to get Japanese anemones established, but once they start flowering, they will do so reliably every year, and for a long flowering season.
 Japanese anemones are ideal for late colour in the border.
-They are one of the longest flowering perennials and also a long living perennials, which can be left undisturbed in your garden for many years.
+Japanese anemones are among the longest-blooming and longest-lived perennials, remaining undisturbed in your garden for years.

 If planted in partial shade, Japanese anemones look good with tall ferns and the larger varieties of Hosta.
 They will also mix well with other late flowering perennials such as Asters, Sedum, and the tall Verbena bonariensis.
 Illustrated below is a lovely planting combination with grasses.